Fire Alarm, Security and CCTV Cable: An Overview

 Security and alarm cables are among the most overlooked cables we sell here at CableWholesale.
-Unlike audio/visual or networking cables, most alarm wire technology has not changed in decades even with advances in alarm systems and their associated detection devices.
+Unlike audio/visual or networking cables, most fire alarm wiring technology has not changed in decades even with advances in alarm systems and their associated detection devices.
 This being said, the wiring that goes into an alarm system is as critical as any wire can be.
 Fire and security alarm cable provides the basic framework upon which all of a building's asset protection is based.

 “ Fire and security alarm cable provides the basic framework upon which all of a building's asset protection is based ”